Skip to main content

 Function {optimizer-name}_new will allocate memory and setup a new solver instance and can be used to create as many solvers as necessary.
 Each solver instance can be used with {optimizer-name}_solve to solve the corresponding problem as many times as needed.

 Parameter u is the starting guess and also the return of the decision variables and params is the array of static parameters.
 The size of u and params are {optimizer-name}_NUM_DECISION_VARIABLES and {optimizer-name}_NUM_PARAMETERS respectively.
+Arguments y0 and c0 are optional: pass 0 (or NULL) to use the default initial Lagrange multipliers and penalty parameter.

 Finally, when done with the solver, use {optimizer-name}_free to release the memory allocated by {optimizer-name}_new.